FLO Market Cap Achieves $6.36 Million (FLO)

-FLO (CURRENCY:FLO) traded flat against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on January 27th.
-One FLO coin can now be bought for about $0.0418 or 0.00000104 BTC on major exchanges.
-FLO has a market capitalization of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.
-During the last week, FLO has traded flat against the U.S. dollar.
+FLO (CURRENCY:FLO) traded flat against the US dollar during the 24-hour period ending at 17:00 PM ET on February 1st.
+Over the last week, FLO has traded flat against the US dollar.
+FLO has a market cap of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.
+One FLO coin can currently be bought for approximately $0.0418 or 0.00000104 BTC on popular exchanges.

 - BOScoin (BOS) traded flat against the dollar and now trades at $0.0052 or 0.00000009 BTC.